mlammens/ENS-623-Research-Stats-Spring-2018/pages/syllabus.md

 title: Syllabus
 ---

-# Special Topics in Environmental Sciences - Biostatistics
+# ENS 623: Research and Statistical Methods

-**Course Number:** ENS 798
+**Course Number:** ENS 623
 **Credits:** 3
 **Professor:** Dr. Matthew Aiello-Lammens
-**Meeting day and time:** Mon 5:40 - 8:40 PM
+**Meeting day and time:** Wed 5:40 - 8:40 PM
-**Term:** Spring 2016
+**Term:** Spring 2018
-**Location:** Environmental Center Classroom
+**Location:** TBD

 ## Course description

-This special topics course will focus on techniques required to properly analyze ecological data.
-Students will work with standard datasets, as well as their own data.
-The students will learn basic exploratory and descriptive statistical techniques, as well as peer-review each others work, providing feedback on analysis methods.
-Individually, each student will focus on learning advanced analysis techniques required to address the uniqueness of their research questions and datasets.
-All coursework will be carried out using the freely available R statistical programming language.
+This course covers issues related to the proper manner in which develop and conduct a research project.
+Statistical issues related to environmental evaluations will be discussed, including minimal detectable levels proper sample size, and determination of proper methods for evaluation of data, using both parametric and nonparametric procedures.

 ## Rationale